hubertkolcz/NoiseVsRandomness/presentations/SPEECH_SCENARIO_19SLIDES_FINAL.md

 ### **Q6: "Why should we believe N=30 validation?
 Isn't this still synthetic?"**

 **A:** "Valid concern.
-N=30 synthetic validation serves a specific purpose: testing whether our methods are statistically sound, not artifacts of small sample size.
-With N=3, we had r=0.949 correlation that seemed compelling but was actually spurious.
-With N=30 and df=28, we properly test for false positives.
-The synthetic devices have controlled bias levels (10 low, 10 medium, 10 high), allowing us to verify the methods detect what they're supposed to detect.
+N=30 synthetic validation serves a specific purpose: testing whether our methods are statistically sound on controlled data, not artifacts of small sample size (N=3, df=1).
+With N=3 real simulators, we achieved 58.67% but couldn't prove significance.
+With N=30 synthetic devices (df=28), we establish p<10⁻⁹ significance and multi-method consistency (r=0.865).
+The controlled bias levels (10 low, 10 medium, 10 high) let us verify methods detect what they should.
 You're absolutely right: next step requires N=50+ *real* quantum devices with documented ground truth.
-Think of N=30 synthetic as 'proof the methods work in principle' and future real hardware as 'proof they work in practice.'"
+Think of N=30 synthetic as 'proof the methods work in principle with proper statistics' and future real hardware as 'proof they work in practice on actual quantum systems.'
+The synthetic validation establishes statistical rigor; real QPU validation will establish practical utility."

 ---